 const loopState = await client.getLoopState(sessionId);Workspaces and Skills

-Workspaces group repositories and skills into reusable configurations that can be attached to sessions.
+Workspaces group repositories, skills, and agent selections into reusable configurations that can be attached to sessions.

 import { CoderClient } from '@agentuity/coder';